Embroidermodder/website/emrm/index.rst

 \subsection{Perennial Jobs}

 \begin{itemize}
-\item Check for memory leaks
+#.
+Check for memory leaks
-\item Write new tests for new code.
+#.
+Write new tests for new code.
-\item Get Embroidermodder onto the current version of libembroidery.
+#.
+Get Embroidermodder onto the current version of libembroidery.
-\item PEP7 compliance.
+#.
+PEP7 compliance.
-\item Better documentation with more photos/screencaps.
+#.
+Better documentation with more photos/screencaps.
 \end{itemize}

 \subsection{Developing for Android}